 Lincoln has seen countless eateries, diners, cafes, bistros, buffets, chophouses, cafeterias, coffee shops, ice cream parlors, drive-thrus, etc., come and go.
-Here's part 1 of a look back at Lincoln's culinary history, from restaurants remembered to some that are longtime favorites and still in business.
+Here's a look back at Lincoln's culinary history, from restaurants remembered to some that are longtime favorites and still in business.

 Rock 'n' Roll Runza